A Love Story That Will Blow Your Mind

 What Carl’s Parents Thought Of Lata

 2.)
-Carl states-there will be culture clashes.
+Carl states that there will be culture clashes.
 But understand why you were born on two different hemispheres and/or have two different family ways of doing things/thinking.

 3.)
-Lata remarks-to start your relationship as friends, as your foundation, and stay focused on what you fell in love with during your courtship.
+Lata shares to start your relationship as friends, as your foundation, and stay focused on what you fell in love with during your courtship.

-3.)
-Carl explains- there will be a myriad of divergent relational challenges.
-But understand why-Lata’s dad had passed when she was around 10.
-My parents had divorced when I was 10.
+4.)
+Carl explains there will be a myriad of different relational challenges.
+For example, Lata’s dad passing when she was around 10.
+My parents divorced when I was 10.
 If our relationship was going to be successful, then we had to forge our own destinies.

-Lata and I have four boys.
-For us, combining cultures for the benefit of your children is easily done only after you have fully embraced each other’s cultures.
-When I was dating Lata, I would spend hours in the encyclopedia studying India.
-She was the first Indian person that I had met in my life.
-She was the first exposure that I had to Indian: music, food, people, clothing, and language(s), etc.
+Carl and Lata have four boys.
+For them, combining cultures for the benefit of their children was easily done after they had fully embraced each other’s cultures.
+When Carl was dating Lata, he would spend hours in the encyclopedia studying India.
+She was the first Indian person that he had met in his life.
+She was the first exposure that he had to Indian: music, food, people, clothing, and language(s), etc.

 2.)
-Carl and Lata both advise to begin and keep your own family traditions.
+Carl and Lata both advise you to begin and to keep your own family traditions.

 What did you think of Carl and Lata’s love story?
 Write a comment below!

 Have a question for us?
-Write us at email@example.com
+Write to us at firstname.lastname@example.org

-Find us on Twitter @growingupgupta and on Facebook, Pinterest, and Instagram @growingupguptas.
+Find us on Twitter @growingupgupta and Facebook @growingupguptablog, and Pinterest, and Instagram @growingupguptas.

 Copyright 2018 Growing Up Gupta